jwills/dbt-buenavista/README.md

 and data science.

-The purpose of `dbt-buenavista` is to explore some new techniques for creating dbt models that a proxy service like Buena Vista makes possible, starting with a new way of executing dbt's Python models inspired by the approach taken by [dbt-duckdb](http://github.com/jwills/dbt-duckdb): instead of pushing the Python compute into the Python execution engines supported by Snowflake, Databricks, and BigQuery, the dbt-buenavista adapter executes the Python models on the Buena Vista server itself, reading in any data tables that are used in the computation as data frames (either Pandas or another data frame
+The purpose of `dbt-buenavista` is to explore some new techniques for creating dbt models that a proxy service like Buena Vista makes possible, starting with a way of executing dbt's Python models inspired by the approach taken by [dbt-duckdb](http://github.com/jwills/dbt-duckdb): instead of pushing the Python compute into the Python execution engines supported by Snowflake, Databricks, and BigQuery, the dbt-buenavista adapter executes the Python models on the Buena Vista server itself, reading in any data tables that are used in the computation as data frames (either Pandas or another data frame